awsdocs/amazon-ec2-user-guide/doc_source/cr-cpg.md

 ### Step 1: \(*Conditional*\) Create a cluster placement group for use with a Capacity Reservation<a name="create-cpg"></a>

 Perform this step only if you need to create a new cluster placement group\.
 To use an existing cluster placement group, skip this step and then for Steps 2 and 3, use the ARN of that cluster placement group\.
-For more information about how to find the ARN of your existing cluster placement group, see [Describe a placement group](placement-groups.md#describe-placement-group)\.
+For more information about how to find the ARN of your existing cluster placement group, see [describe\-placement\-groups](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-placement-groups.html)\.

 You can create the cluster placement group using one of the following methods\.